monsoons-blog/blog/theotherkhanblog/content/notes/When_The_Mirror_Melts.md

 Mirza Muhammad Rafi Sauda (1713–1781) is often remembered for satire and spectacle, but this couplet gestures toward something quieter, more elemental.
 A creation myth without gods.
 A beginning stitched not by science or scripture, but by desire.
-He imagines a time before time, before spring, before the world had even unfurled its colors —and even then, the servants of love were already at work.
+He imagines a time before time, before spring, before the world had even unfurled its colors — and even then, the servants of love were already at work.

 When I first read this couplet in class, I didn't quite grasp it.
 The Persian vocabulary alone slowed me down.
 Yet something about the imagery played on repeat.
-“The bird of the garden” — how strange and delicate.
-The servants of love weaving flowers, how mythic and calming.
+The "bird of the garden,” how strange and delicate.
+The "servants of love weaving flowers," how mythic and calming.
 It wasn’t until my professor explained the symbols I’d encountered that I realized I’d stumbled into a new dimension.